jprumekso/crudite/README.md

 - Perform crud in bulk
 - Search feature for read operation
-- Enable user to specify 'where' column for read, update, and delete
+- Enable user to specify the 'where' column for read, update, and delete

 ## Acknowledgements